Skip to main content

 British Columbia and Atlantic provinces carry higher fuel taxes than the Prairie provinces, and BC's geography means greater infrastructure costs for fuel distribution.
 These structural factors exist independently of global crude prices — when global prices spike, they add to an already-higher base.

-In effect April 20 – September 7, 2026
+Now in effect — April 20 through September 7, 2026

 The federal fuel excise tax is a flat per-litre tax applied at the wholesale level across Canada.
 Its suspension means every Canadian pays 10¢ less per litre of gasoline at the pump from April 20 through September 7, 2026.
 For diesel fuel, the reduction is 4¢/L.